TABLE OF CONTENTS

+To understand how a pre-authorization charge can help your business mitigate financial loss, it’s essential first to understand the current payment climate.
 With more than 54 billion credit card transactions annually, credit card payments continue to dominate the payment landscape in the United States.[1]Capital One.
 “Number of Credit Card Transactions per Second, Day & Year.”
 Accessed August 09, 2024.
-Businesses must ensure adequate protection from fraudsters or irresponsible customers.
+As a result, businesses must ensure adequate protection from fraudsters or irresponsible customers.
 This is especially true for businesses providing services or products upfront without full payment from customers.

 Pre-authorizations help merchants protect themselves from financial losses.
 By placing a hold on a designated amount of a cardholder’s funds, businesses ensure there is enough money to settle a future transaction.
 This practice is commonplace in many sectors—such as the hotel and car rental industries—but it’s growing in popularity among businesses seeking to avoid chargeback fees, return fees, and other payment-related costs.
 Understanding pre-authorization charges and how they work can help your business reduce exposure to avoidable transaction issues.